Warning – there are major spoilers throughout this post!

 In Bernard Cornwell’s Sword of Kings we find our hero Uhtred reluctantly responding to provocation from someone attacking fishing boats off the coast of his fortress home of Bebbanburg.
 He discerns that the source of the provocation is Æthelhelm the Younger who carries a grudge against him for the death of his father and who has learned of Uhtred’s oath sworn to rival Æthelstan.
 Uhtred promised Æthelstan that he would kill Æthelhelm and Æthelstan’s younger brother, Ælfweard, who Æthelhelm wants to position as king of Mercia, Wessex and East Anglia combined, when King Edward died.

 In turn Æthelstan swore he would not attack Northumbria while Uhtred lives.
 But that might not be for much longer as Uhtred is getting old.
-Edward it is rumoured as sick and likely to die soon, so Æthelhelm wants Uhtred, who he greatly fears, out of the picture before then. Æthelhelm sends Waormund, a beast of a warrior, to cause trouble and goad Uhtred out of his impenetrable fortress where he can be killed.
+Edward is sick and likely to die soon, so Æthelhelm wants Uhtred, who he greatly fears, out of the picture before then. Æthelhelm sends Waormund, a beast of a warrior, to cause trouble and goad Uhtred out of his impenetrable fortress where he can be killed.

 Despite the risk, Uthred takes his ship to sea and confronts his new enemy, and then is drawn southwards to support a potential uprising against Æthelhelm and Ælfweard.
 As usual things don’t really turn out quite as expected.
 King Edward dies and his will splits the land between rival heirs Ælfweard and Æthelstan.
 Looking for Æthelstan, Uhtred finds himself back in London just in time for Æthelhelm’s forces to attack the city, aided by Waormund opening a gate for them.
 As chaos and death run rampant across the city Uhtred and his men, along with beautiful handmaiden Bernadetta, a Danish but Christian priest Father Odda, are trapped in the tumble down ruins and damp alleyways looking for a way out.